jhayn94/Sudoku/README.md

 SHIFT+A,S,D,F,G | Applies an alternate color to the selected cell.
 R | Reset cell and candidate colors.
 CTRL+A,S,D,F,G | Applies a color to the active digit for the selected cell.
 Cell must be unfixed, not given, and the digit must be toggled on.
-+ | Increments the active digit.
+= | Increments the active digit.
 - | Decrements the active digit.
-F1-F9 | Highlights cells that could have that digit.
+ALT + 1-9 | Sets the digit as the active digit used for coloring candidates with the keyboard F1-F9 | Highlights cells that could have that digit (remove the 'F' to get the digit).
 F10 | Highlights bivalue cells.
 COMMA | If a filter / highlight is selected, cycle the active filter downward.
 PERIOD | If a filter / highlight is selected, cycle the active filter upward.